dgreenheck/OpenFracture/README.md

 - **Recursive Slicing** - Slice objects multiple times and slice the fragments into smaller pieces
 - **Detect Floating Fragments** - Detects if multiple, isolated fragments are created when slicing non-convex meshes and treats each fragment as a separate mesh.
 - **UV Remapping** - Texture coordinates are preserved along edges where mesh is fractured/sliced.
-- **Custom Material** - Use custom material for inside faces.
+- **Custom Inside Material** - Use custom material for inside faces.
 Supports textures with options for UV scaling & offset.
-- **OnCompletion Callback** - Trigger any behavior after the fracturing is complete, such as playing an AudioSource or executing other in-game logic.
+- **OnCompletion Callback** - Trigger any behavior after the slicing is complete, such as playing an AudioSource or executing other in-game logic.

-## How to Use

-There are three separate components included in this package

-- `Fracture` - Runtime fracturing of meshes
-- `Prefracture` - Used for pre-fracturing meshes in the editor.
-The generated fragments can either be saved directly in the scene, or alternatively saved to disk if you would like to create a prefab.
-- `Slice` - Runtime slicing of meshes

 ## Unsupported Features / Limitations